cegrif01/geocoding/Blog.md

 }
 ```

-Now you can use DI to inject that class into CensusBureauApiRepository
+Now you can use Dependency Injection to pass that class into CensusBureauApiRepository

 ```
 <?php